+Sub-strategy 3.b

-Sub-strategy 3.b Increase the stock of homeless-dedicated permanent supportive housing units and other affordable housing vouchers/units with ongoing services.
-Steward: SHRA Other Leads: SSF/CoC, City, County ACTIVITY STATUS - ➤ PA: Finalize an affordable housing plan to increase permanent housing opportunities within 180 days (June 2023). - Expand permanent supportive housing and other dedicated affordable housing capacity according to the approved affordable housing plan to further close identified gaps. - Examine and update PSH and other dedicated affordable housing with ongoing services capacity as part of the January 2023 Housing Inventory Count (HIC) update for HUD, accounting for total PSH and other dedicated placements (via new lease-up or turn-over) that will be available in 2023 to inform coordinated access protocols and system gaps analysis. - Update or develop PSH service and performance standards through an inclusive process that includes people with lived expertise of homelessness and with a focus on racial equity, including a standard definition of "rehousing services" and minimal assistance levels that can be applied across all funding streams and providers, including standardizing level of access and availability of tenancy supports. - ent, - Incorporate new and updated PSH service and performance standards into funding contracts for performance management, monitoring, and improvement purposes - Explore co-op living style, ADU's and other housing options, especially for a sector of the senior population.
+Increase the stock of homeless-dedicated permanent supportive housing units and other affordable housing vouchers/units with ongoing services.

+- PA: Finalize an affordable housing plan to increase permanent housing opportunities within 180 days (June 2023). - Expand permanent supportive housing and other dedicated affordable housing capacity according to the approved affordable housing plan to further close identified gaps. - Examine and update PSH and other dedicated affordable housing with ongoing services capacity as part of the January 2023 Housing Inventory Count (HIC) update for HUD, accounting for total PSH and other dedicated placements (via new lease-up or turn-over) that will be available in 2023 to inform coordinated access protocols and system gaps analysis. - Update or develop PSH service and performance standards through an inclusive process that includes people with lived expertise of homelessness and with a focus on racial equity, including a standard definition of "rehousing services" and minimal assistance levels that can be applied across all funding streams and providers, including standardizing level of access and availability of tenancy supports. - Incorporate new and updated PSH service and performance standards into funding contracts for performance management, monitoring, and improvement purposes - Explore co-op living style, Accessory Dwelling Unit (ADU) and other housing options, especially for a sector of the senior population. - Develop housing partnerships with systems outside of the homeless response system to streamline the development process and increase housing opportunities for people experiencing homelessness.